plotly/plotly.github.io/_posts/plotly2/2016-07-07-how-to-make-a-heatmap.md

  - title: Try an Example
    sub-steps:
     - copy: "Heatmaps are one of the best visualization tools for dense point data."
-    - copy: "After selecting 'Bar chart' under 'Chart Type', you can check out an example before adding your own data.
+    - copy: "After selecting 'Heatmap' under 'Chart Type', you can check out an example before adding your own data.
 Clicking the 'try an example' button will show what a sample chart looks like after adding data and playing with the style.
 You'll also see what values and style attributes were selected for this specific heatmap, as well as the end result."
       img: "![Example after](../static/images/heat-map/heat-try-example.png)"

  - title: Add Your Data to Plotly